KristjanESPERANTO/MagicMirror-3rd-Party-Modules/fixtures/modules/README.md

 4. Ensure every rule listed in the registry has at least one fixture (baseline or synthetic) that will trigger it.
 Record a short explanation in `FIXTURE.md` so future updates know the expected findings.
 5. When adding a new fixture, update `docs/pipeline/check-modules-reference.md` with the coverage matrix and, if needed, regenerate the curated dataset under `fixtures/data/`.

-## Next steps
+## Maintenance

-- Ensure contributors rerun `node scripts/fixtures/updateBaselineShas.ts` whenever we refresh the curated dataset so recorded commits stay accurate.
+- Rerun `node scripts/fixtures/updateBaselineShas.ts` whenever you refresh the curated dataset so recorded commits stay accurate.